Now more than ever, we need your help!

 COVID-19 has decimated our income and has left us unable to expand our services to meet the demand from SMS families.

 We need your help today to allow us to support families tomorrow and the next day to enhance our services to support fulfilling futures for all those living with SMS.

 Smith-Magenis syndrome (SMS) is a genetic disability due to a microdeletion or abnormality of chromosome 17.
 The key symptoms of SMS include:

-- mild to moderate learning disability
+- mild through to profound learning disability

 - severely disrupted sleep pattern

 - distinctive facial features

 - behaviours that challenge like self-harm, aggression, impulsivity, and hyperactivity